Mechanical Engineering Technology

 - The mechanical engineering technology program operates the renovated machining, welding, and fabrication laboratory that includes MIG and TIG welding equipment, a fifty-ton hydraulic press, metal shear, CNC vertical machining center, CNC lathe, and CNC plasma cutter.

-- Pursue a career in just about anything—sales engineer, service engineer, systems test engineer, quality control engineer, applications engineer, project manager, or even a mechanical designer.
+- Pursue a career in just about anything—systems test engineer, documentation engineer, project engineer, applications engineer, project manager, or even a mechanical designer.

 - Michigan Tech's mechanical engineering technology program is accredited by the Technology Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, Telephone: (410) 347-7700.